aliabdi064/markeing_economteric_poroject/README.md

 **Results:**
 The correlation matrix shows the following relationships:

-*   **TV and Sales (0.78):** This indicates a strong positive linear correlation.
+*   **TV and Sales (0.901):** This indicates a very strong positive linear correlation.
 As TV advertising spend increases, sales tend to increase significantly.
-*   **Radio and Sales (0.58):** This shows a moderate positive linear correlation.
-Radio advertising also contributes positively to sales, though less strongly than TV.
+*   **Radio and Sales (0.350):** This shows a weak to moderate positive linear correlation.
+Radio advertising also contributes positively to sales.
-*   **Newspaper and Sales (0.23):** This suggests a weak positive linear correlation.
-Newspaper advertising has a much weaker linear relationship with sales compared to TV and Radio.
+*   **Newspaper and Sales (0.158):** This suggests a very weak positive linear correlation.
+Newspaper advertising has a negligible linear relationship with sales compared to TV and Radio.

 These results suggest that TV and Radio advertising are likely better predictors for Sales than Newspaper advertising.
 The correlation analysis can be found in `scripts/exploratory_analysis.py` and `notebooks/Exploratory_Data_Analysis.ipynb`.